ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 with a short header.
 In order for the proxy to correctly recognize Stateless Reset packets, the client SHOULD share the Stateless Reset token for each registered Target Connection ID.
-When the proxy receives a Stateless Reset packet, it SHOULD forward or tunnel the packet to the client.
+When the proxy receives a Stateless Reset packet, it SHOULD tunnel the packet to the client regardless of whether or not forwarding is enabled.

 # Connection ID Capsule Types